 See Note 15 for the Symphony's endowment policies which describe the spending rate for both donor-restricted endowment funds and funds designated by the board as a quasiendowment.
-While the Symphony does not intend to use funds from the board-designated funds (other than amounts appropriated for general expenditure as a part of the annual budget approval and appropriation by the Board), board-designated funds could be made available, if necessary, with a majority vote of the Board.
+While the Symphony does not intend to use funds from the board-designated funds (other than amounts appropriated for general expenditure as a part of the annual budget approval and appropriation by the Board), board-designated funds, including board designated operating reserves, could be made available, if necessary, with a majority vote of the Board.